-A. Preliminary Matters - Jurisdiction
+A. PRELIMINARY MATTERS - JURISDICTION

-Before filing a notice of appeal or petition for review, counsel should consider the following questions:
+Before filing a notice of appeal or petition for review, parties should consider the following questions:

-• Is there subject matter jurisdiction in this case?

-- Has the district court or agency fully and finally resolved all issues in the case? - Is the notice of appeal or petition for review timely? - Is there a pending motion listed in Federal Rule of Appellate Procedure 4(a)(4) that would make the filing of a notice of appeal ineffective? - Have the points of error been properly preserved? - Does the proposed appeal have genuine merit or is it frivolous?
+- Is there subject matter jurisdiction in this case? - Has the district court or agency fully and finally resolved all issues in the case? - Is the notice of appeal or petition for review timely? - Is there a pending motion listed in Federal Rule of Appellate Procedure 4(a)(4) or 4(b)(3) that would make the filing of a notice of appeal ineffective? - Have the points of error been properly preserved? - Does the proposed appeal have genuine merit or is it frivolous?

-It is critically important for counsel to be certain that the Court has jurisdiction to entertain the appeal.
-In district court cases, counsel should consult the relevant jurisdictional provisions of Titles 18 and 28 of the United States Code; in agency cases, counsel should consult the particular statutory provisions and agency regulations bearing on jurisdiction.
+It is critically important for parties to be certain that the Court has jurisdiction to entertain the appeal.
+In district court cases, parties should consult the relevant jurisdictional provisions of Titles 18 and 28 of the United States Code; in agency cases, parties should consult the particular statutory provisions and agency regulations bearing on jurisdiction.
 This Handbook does not purport to provide a complete and comprehensive guide to federal appellate jurisdiction.
 The following summary is intended only to identify generally the bases for the Court's review of district court and agency cases.